 Peter Briggs works on American and English literature, specializing in 18th century British literature.
 Of special interest to the ES concentration, he has written about American landscapes and offers a course on Nature Writing and Environmental Concerns.

-Chemistry Assistant Professor
+Jonas Goldsmith Chemistry, Assistant Professor

-Jonas Goldsmith combines the techniques of inorganic, physical and synthetic chemistry to develop and investigate
+Jonas' research program combines the techniques of inorganic, physical and synthetic chemistry to develop and investigate